sahg/PyTOPKAPI/docs/source/index.rst

 .. toctree::
    :maxdepth: 1

-   Read the Documentation <contents>
+   Read the PyTOPKAPI Documentation <contents>
-   Find out how to Download and install <install>
+   Find out how to Download and install PyTOPKAPI <install>
    Join the Mailing list <contact>
    Report Bugs <bugs>
    Help with Model Development and Documentation <developer>